 Sakhile&Me is pleased to present the first solo exhibition of Gabonese artist and human rights activist Owanto in Germany.
 Titled "Flowers," the exhibition will open on 8 March 2020, coinciding with International Women's Day, and will run until 30 May 2020.

 Flowers showcases a series of enlarged archival pictures of a Female Genital Mutilation/Cutting (FGM/C) ceremony.
 The analogue photographs are digitalized, enlarged and printed on aluminium before Owanto veils the violation in the image by removing the sections deemed most private and covering the void with delicate hand-crafted cold porcelain flowers.
-The flower is a symbolic cover-up that masks the identity of the young girls in the photographs — an identity that was taken away from them — and hides this very loss.
+The flower is a symbolic cover-up that masks the identity of the young girls in the photographs — an identity that was taken away from them — and emphasizes wholeness rather than loss.

 "I understood that these photographs carried a symbolic and ambivalent meaning.
 They depicted a ceremony, a celebration, yet, they also revealed pain.
 I wanted to bring the past into the present to open an important dialogue.
 I wanted to transform these old analogue photographs using digital technology, and to keep a record of human behaviour.
 I understood that these images taken by a Westerner during the colonial era could be perceived as voyeuristic, but I wanted to use them and elevate them to the rank of art and activism to fight FGM/C."